Faculty/Staff Wellness

 Registration links (click date):

 Join us at Hearst Gym or on Zoom to learn basic yoga poses and breathing techniques to transform your practice into a moving meditation.
-Practicing yoga can release tension in your joints, give you greater range of motion, and offer increased comfort in all aspects of your life.
-Comfortable clothing and bare feet recommended.
+Practicing yoga can release tension in your joints, give you a greater range of motion, and offer increased comfort in all aspects of your life.
+Comfortable clothing and bare feet are recommended.

 Nutrition and Cook Well Berkeley Programs